Blog / Implementation Guide

 Bridging the Gap: From Threat Clusters to Security Controls

-Organizations implementing the Top Level Cyber Threat Clusters (TLCTC) framework often ask: "How do we translate these threat clusters into actionable security controls?"
+Organizations implementing the TLCTC framework often ask: "How do we translate these threat clusters into actionable security controls?"
 The NIST Cybersecurity Framework (CSF) offers the perfect complementary structure, organizing security activities into five critical functions: IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER.

 NIST Function Control Objective Local Controls Umbrella Controls